 Therapy response in brain tumour cells is linked to disease prognosis

 The brain tumour form glioblastoma is difficult to treat and has very poor prognosis.
 In a new study, published today in the journal Cell Reports, scientists from Uppsala University show that a type of stem cell in the tumour is present in different states, with different response to drugs and radiation.
-The results may open an avenue for treatment designed to reverse therapy resistant cell states to more sensitive states.
+The results may open an avenue towards development of new treatment strategies designed to reverse therapy resistant cell states to more sensitive states.

 Glioblastoma is a very aggressive tumour form and affected patients only survive for, on average, approximately a year after diagnosis.
 Researchers believe that the difficulties in treating the disease is caused by cells in the tumours called glioma-initiating cells (GICs), a kind of stem cells that can start growing again, after treatment has been finished.